ATOMIC SYMPHONY No. 3

 ABOUT THE ATOMIC SYMPHONIES

 The Atomic Symphonies reinvents the classical symphony for the digital age by creating a massive four-movement opus based on the beats and instruments of pop, funk, techno, hip-hop and EDM.
-This epic series is composed and produced by Cincinnati audio artist, Nicholas Korn.
+I have been working on this epic music series since 2018.